 - Can last for a few days at room temperature.

 - Nut-free, perfect for people with nut allergies.

 The main ingredients for the Greek Vasilopita are butter, powdered sugar, eggs, oranges, yogurt, self-raising flour, baking powder and mastiha tears.

 01. I start by mixing the butter and powdered sugar.
 The butter needs to be at room temperature especially if you are using a hand mixer.
 Use a big bowl, otherwise you will end up with clouds of powdered sugar all over the kitchen.

 02. I mix the butter and sugar for about 5 minutes.
 We want the batter to become double in size and get white and fluffy.
 That’s what is going to make our cake light and soft in the end, so be patient.

 03. Next, I’m adding the eggs one at a time.
-I continue using the hand or stand mixer to incorporate the eggs.
+I continue using the electric hand mixer or stand mixer to incorporate the eggs.
 The batter will get a bit more yellow from the eggs but it will remain fluffy.

-04. Now we are done with the mixer and I’m going to use a spatula to incorporate the rest of the ingredients.
-I add the zest from 2 oranges and the juice of one of them, that will be around 1/4 of a cup.
+04. Now we are done with the stand mixer and I’m going to use a spatula to incorporate the rest of the ingredients.
+I add the zest from 2 oranges and the juice of one of them, that will be around ¼ of a cup.
 The cake will have a nice orangy flavor that you are going to love.
 I add the yogurt to the batter and then gently mix with the spatula.
 Remember, we don’t want to lose any of the volume.

 05. Now it’s time for the dry ingredients.
-I add the mastiha tear drops into a blender with a tablespoon of granulated sugar.
+I add the mastiha tear drops into a spice grinder with a tablespoon of granulated sugar.
 I blend it well until it is fine and fluffy like powder.
 Alternatively, you could use a pestle and crush the mastiha tears with the sugar until it’s fine.